 Through its Pathways & Fieldwork course series, the UWB Health Studies major helps students find their niche for a future career in the health sector.
-This course series complements core program courses – Introduction to Public Health; Social Dimensions of Health; Principles of Health Research, and Introduction to Epidemiology – which offer students a population-level and community-based scholarly orientation and knowledge base to understand health.
+This course series complements core program courses, which offer students a population-level and community-based scholarly orientation and knowledge base to understand health.
 Through the Pathways & Fieldwork series, students are given guidance by faculty members to identify a professional role in a health field they are interested in pursuing; explore the role in a real-world practice setting; and articulate how their learning has prepared them to be qualified, competitive candidates for employment opportunities.

 The Pathways & Fieldwork course series is coordinated to help students connect the dots between academic learning and career ambitions.
 Students graduate from the UWB Health Studies major with a clear-minded path as to how they will contribute to meeting emergent and future challenges to protect and promote the health of populations in the U.S. and beyond.

 BHS 210 Pathways to Health Studies